erinerinchan/Project-2-Recipe-App/README.md

 ![alt text](public/img/Screenshot.png)
 ### Main features

-- Showing categories of recipes sorted by continents
+- Categories of recipes sorted by continents
-- Showing latest recipes
+- Latest recipes
-- Showing continental recipes
+- Continental recipes
-- Showing each recipe with description, instruction and ingredients
+- Each recipe comes with description, instruction and ingredients
-- Allowing users to search for recipes containing specific ingredients
+- Users can search for recipes containing specific ingredients
-- Allowing users to submit one recipe at a time in a form, where they have to fill in their email address, the recipe’s name, description, instructions, ingredients, category sorted by continents and upload the recipe’s image
+- Users can submit one recipe at a time in a form, where they have to fill in their email address, the recipe’s name, description, instructions, ingredients, category sorted by continents and upload the recipe’s image
-- Allowing users to submit enquiries in a form, where they have to fill in their name, email address and message
+- Users can submit enquiries in a form, where they have to fill in their name, email address and message

 ## Resources for creating the project